 - Grilled Beech Mushrooms With Sesame Soy Butter

-Episode 9: “Little Italy” airs Saturday, July 24 at 1 p.m. on KPBS TV - When I was growing up, a trip to Baltimore’s Little Italy always meant culinary adventure.
+Episode 9: “Little Italy” Saturday, Sept.
+16 at 1 p.m. on KPBS TV - When I was growing up, a trip to Baltimore’s Little Italy always meant culinary adventure.
 Today we celebrate Italian grilling and the food of Little Italys around North America, honoring the Italian reverence for simplicity and fresh seasonal ingredients, and the American passion for big flavors and ingenious grilling techniques.
 On the menu a North American twist on three Italian grilled classics.